FMJansen/fmjansen.com/about.md

 I took several courses to get more in depth into circular product/service design, systemic design and lighting design.
 During my bachelor, I did a **minor at the University of Lapland** (Rovaniemi, northern Finland, 2017) and recently (2019) I participated in a **study trip, Flight Case**, where we worked on cases for four large Japanese companies.

+> A very pleasant cooperator, well organised and a creative thinker.
+>
+> _– [Ena Voûte](https://www.tudelft.nl/en/ide/about-ide/people/voute-ma/), Dean of the faculty of Industrial Design Engineering_

 ---